xvik/gradle-mkdocs-plugin/src/doc/docs/getting-started.md

 ## Writing

-Yaml configuration `pages` section declares your documentation structure.
+Yaml configuration `nav` section declares your documentation structure.
 Pages inside `docs` folder may be structured as you want.

-To add new page simply add new markdown file (page.md) and add reference to it in `pages` config section.
+To add new page simply add new markdown file (page.md) and add reference to it in `nav` config section.

 !!! note
     All changes are immediately appeared in the started live reload server (`mkdocsServe`)